ludwigw/liturgical_display/README.md

 - Waveshare 10.3" eInk display (IT8951 controller)
 - SD card, power supply, network access

+> **Note:** The epdraw tool requires `sudo` privileges to access GPIO pins via the BCM library.
+This is automatically handled by the display script.

 ## Quick Start
 **One-line install:**
 ```sh